stormuk/storm-twitter-for-wordpress/readme.txt

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 == Changelog ==

+= 2.2.1 =
+* Grah!
+Fixes a fairly major issue where if not loading from a cache, the tweet cache is an object, rather than an array.
+This should be configurable (maybe in 2.3), but for now - fix it.

 = 2.2.0 =
 * Check if any of our libraries are loaded by other plugins.
 If so, don't load them and produce a warning in our settings.
 This will prevent fatal errors when any other plugin uses OAuth or TwitterOAuth.